Dallas Cowboys hire Mike McCarthy as head coach: reports

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

 Garrett’s contract was set to expire on Jan.
-14. His future was in doubt after the Cowboys lost in Week 16 and 17 losing a shot at the NFC East title.
+14. His future was in doubt after the Cowboys lost in Week 16 and then losing a shot at the NFC East title in Week 17.

 Dallas finished 8-8 during the 2019 season.
 The team had made the playoffs three times under Garrett but failed to get further than the NFC Divisional Round.